jvruas/Space-Invaders-Bullet-Hell/README.md

  <a href="#-layout">Layout</a> •
  <a href="#-employed-technologies">Employed Technologies</a> •
 </p>

 ---

 ### About

-<p>Space Invaders Bullet Hell - This is a Study Project with the objective of creating a game based on the Retro Game “Space Invaders” for the browser</p>
+👾 Space Invaders Bullet Hell - This is a Study Project with the objective of creating a game based on the Retro Game “Space Invaders” for the browser</p>

 ---